 You have to pay up front.
 The driving force behind a CSA is for us to receive some operating costs before planting and harvest.

-You have to bring your containers back.
-Please don’t forget – we don’t want to be scrounging for containers on harvest day.
-Please bring your containers back clean, that goes for your flower containers, should you add them.
+We loan you two shopping bags with your name on them at the beginning of the season.
+You have to bring your (empty) bag back when pick up your CSA, which will be packed in the other one.
+Please don’t forget – we don’t want to be scrounging for bags on harvest day.
+Please bring your bags back clean, that goes for your flower containers, should you add them.
+We have a chalkboard in the barn with your name on it.
+Please cross your name off when you pick up.

 How does the Flower CSA work?

 We will offer a flower CSA for the 2022 season.
-The cost is $65 for 13 weeks of flowers. .
-Bye weeks may apply, and coincide with the regular CSA bye weeks.
+The cost is $84 for 12 weeks of flowers. ”Bye” weeks may apply, and coincide with the regular CSA bye weeks.
 The flower CSA begins on week 6.
 Flower arrangements will come in jars, please be sure to return your clean jar every week.
 The flower CSA payment is due, along with the regular CSA payment by the date on your contract.
+Flowers are not offered for the Fall CSA.

 Where/what time is pickup?